dab95/Linux.GIT_CheatSheet/readme.md

 git init- creates new local git repository.
 Initializes new empty repository git clone- allows users to obtain a development copy of a project that has been set up in a repository git add- adds a change in the working directory.
 Used to save a copy of current state of project.
-Add before COMMIT to project history
+Add before COMMIT to project history git commit- captures a snapshot of a projects current saved changes. save to project history